yanpitangui/dotnet-api-boilerplate/README.md

 3. Give this repo a star!

 # Migrations
-1. To run migrations on this project, run the following command on the root folder:
+To run migrations on this project, you need the dotnet-ef tool.
+- Run ``dotnet tool install --global dotnet-ef``
+- Now, depending on your OS, you have different commands:
-	- ``dotnet ef migrations add InitialCreate --startup-project .\src\Boilerplate.Api\ --project .\src\Boilerplate.Infrastructure\``
+    1. For windows: ``dotnet ef migrations add InitialCreate --startup-project .\src\Boilerplate.Api\ --project .\src\Boilerplate.Infrastructure\``

-2. This command will set the entrypoint for the migration (the responsible to selecting the dbprovider { sqlserver, mysql, etc } and the connection string) and the selected project will be "Boilerplate.Infrastructure", which is where the dbcontext is.
+    2. For linux/mac: ``dotnet ef migrations add InitialCreate --startup-project ./src/Boilerplate.Api/ --project ./src/Boilerplate.Infrastructure/``
 # If you like it, give it a Star
 If this template was useful for you, or if you learned something, please give it a Star! :star: